Phoenix Hebrew Academy

 Phoenix Hebrew Academy is an Orthodox Jewish day school in north central Phoenix, Arizona.
-Founded in 1965 by Rabbi David Rebibo, who has been Dean of Students since the school's inception, it was the first Jewish day school in the region and one of the first outside the New York area.
+Founded in 1965 by Rabbi David Rebibo, who was dean of students since the school's inception until his death in June 2024, it was the first Jewish day school in the region and one of the first outside the New York area.
 The school has a full dual curriculum of Judaic and general studies.
 In 2011 it enrolled 170 children in grades K-8.

 Background

 The Jewish day school movement, initiated by Torah Umesorah – National Society for Hebrew Day Schools, numbered 35 day schools in the United States and Canada in 1940; that figure mushroomed to 300 schools by 1965.
 In 1965 Joseph Kaminetzky, then head of Torah Umesorah, recommended Rabbi David Rebibo, an alumnus of Yeshivat Chachmei Tzarfat in Aix-les-Bains, France, and the Mir Yeshiva in Brooklyn, New York, as the best choice to open a Jewish day school in the southwestern US city of Phoenix, which then had a population of 10,000 Jews.